hali-siew/car_insurance/README.md

 # Accidents influence on car insurance premium
- _How does accidents influence car insurance prices?_
+ _How do accidents influence car insurance prices?_

 ### Goal
 The goal of this project is to better understand the correlation between car accidents and car premiums.
 With Python and Tableau, this study will allow for a deeper understanding of how car insurance pricing is influenced by the number of car accidents.